 Further comparisons were carried out to evaluate other physicochemical parameters.
-Figure 2d shows the comparison of the fraction of sp3 carbons (Fsp3) values to MW.
-Fsp3 are related to the flexibility of the molecules, such as nRotB.
-The average value of Fsp3 was 0.43, meaning an approximately Csp3 ratio of 1/2.3, indicating that the dataset contains more rigid than flexible structures.
-The parameters quantity of atoms (nAtoms) and quantity of rings (nRings) were also compared, as shown in Figure 2e, since these properties are related to the size of the molecules.
+Figure 3d shows the comparison of the fraction of sp carbons (Fsp) values to MW.
+Fsp are related to the flexibility of the molecules, such as nRotB, and also represents the hybridization ratio of the structure.
+The average value of Fsp was 0.43, meaning an approximately Csp ratio of 1/2.3, indicating that the dataset contains more rigid than flexible structures.
+The parameters quantity of atoms (nAtoms) and quantity of rings (nRings) were also compared, as shown in Figure 3e, since these properties are related to the size of the molecules.
 As expected, the parameters presented high correlation to each other.
-The mean values calculated for nAtoms and nRings were 48.66 atoms and 2.45 rings, fitting the ranges predicted by the empirical rules, and 999 entries (84.59%) fit both rules simultaneously.
-It could be seen in all scatter plots from Figure 1, BraCoLi presented similar distributions to FDA-approved drugs and NuBBE{DB} in all comparisons.
+The mean values calculated for nAtoms and nRings were 48.66 atoms and

+2.45 rings, fitting the ranges predicted by the empirical rules, and 999 entries (84.59%) fit both rules simultaneously.
+It could be seen in all scatter plots from Figure 3, BraCoLi presented similar distributions to FDA-approved drugs and NuBBEDB in all comparisons.

-The BraCoLi database, FDA-approved drugs, and NuBBE{DB} were compared regarding their chemical and structural spaces (Figure 3).
-The chemical spaces were generated employing principal component analysis (PCA), using two major approaches: (i) druglike profiles in terms of the nine physicochemical properties evaluated beforehand (nAtoms, HBA, HBD, HybRatio, MlogP, MW, nRings, nRotB, TPSA (Figure 3a); and (ii) molecular fingerprints, according to PubChem fingerprints set (Figure 3b).
+The BraCoLi database, FDA-approved drugs, and NuBBEDB were compared regarding their chemical and structural spaces (Figure 4).
+The chemical spaces were generated employing principal component analysis (PCA), using two major approaches: (i) drug-like profiles in terms of the nine physicochemical properties evaluated beforehand (nAtoms, HBA, HBD, Fsp, MLogP, MW, nRings, nRotB, TPSA) (Figure 4a); and (ii) molecular fingerprints, according to PubChem fingerprints set (Figure 4b).
 Both plots are represented by the first two principal components (PC1 and PC2), where PC1 showed most contribution to the PCA (94.3% for drug-like-based PCA and 19.2% for fingerprint-based PCA).
 All three chemical sets show a similar distribution in the PCA plots, as expected from the drug-likeness analysis, indicating that the compounds present a comparable predicted pharmacokinetic profile.
 This indicate that, even they represent different datasets, BraCoLi presents an interesting applicability to discover lead candidates with adequate drug-like profiles in comparison to other largely used databases.

-Figure 3.
-Chemical space visualization for the BraCoLi (blue), FDA-approved drugs (orange), and NuBBE{DB} (lilac) generated by PCA.
-The comparison based on a) drug-like profiles and b) molecular fingerprints.
+Figure 4.
+Chemical space visualization for the BraCoLi (blue), FDA-approved drugs (orange), and NuBBEDB (lilac) generated by PCA.
+The comparisons were based on a) drug-like profiles and b) molecular fingerprints.
+The graphics were obtained using R package.

 Although these drug-likeness rules are still universally applied in the early stages of drug design, it is important to stress that some approved drugs violate them.
+Even Lipinski

-Even Lipinski (2004) states that some scaffolds do not fit the Ro5 four parameters, especially natural products or derivatives and molecules that are recognized by active transport systems51.
+(2004) states that some scaffolds do not fit the Ro5 four parameters, especially natural products or derivatives and molecules that are recognized by active transport systems.
 Pathania and Singh (2020) discuss in an editorial paper when is the ideal stage of drug development to take account on pharmacokinetic optimization and how empirical rules are helpful.
 According to the authors, 15 out of 26 FDA-approved small molecules in 2020 do not fit one or more drug-likeness rules.
-They suggest to apply those predictions after the evaluation of biological activity52.
+They suggest to apply those predictions after the evaluation of biological activity.
 Other works also accent the necessity to revise those empirical rules after several years and expand the chemical space to fit new bioactive molecules with adequate experimental drug-like profiles53-57.
-Obviously, it is a compelling starting point that two-thirds of BraCoLi database present an adequate druglike prediction, which can facilitate the screening of potential bioactive compounds, but it is necessary to balance both pharmacokinetic and pharmacodynamic profiles, since a molecule with a good pharmacokinetic profile does not necessarily present potent bioactivity and vice-versa^{52,55}.
+Obviously, it is a compelling starting point that two-thirds of BraCoLi database present an adequate drug-like prediction, which can facilitate the screening of potential bioactive compounds, but it is necessary to balance both pharmacokinetic and pharmacodynamic profiles, since a molecule with a good pharmacokinetic profile does not necessarily present potent bioactivity and vice-versa.